CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-6.md

 ### Installing the Event Grid on Kubernetes extension through the Azure CLI

-If you prefer, there is an [alternative experience documented in the Azure Docs using Azure CLI](https://docs.microsoft.com/en-us/azure/event-grid/kubernetes/install-k8s-extension#install-using-azure-cli).
+If you prefer, there is an [alternative experience documented in the Azure Docs using the Azure CLI](https://docs.microsoft.com/en-us/azure/event-grid/kubernetes/install-k8s-extension#install-using-azure-cli).

 I personally found the Portal Experience incredibly intuitive, so didn't revisit this through the Azure CLI.
 I'll leave this as an exercise to follow the Azure Doc above if you prefer.

 ## Creating a Custom Location

 Whenever we create an Azure Resource, we need to specify a location.
-Though, our location will not be in an Azure Region.
-Instead, when we create Event Grid topics, we'll want to create them on our Azure Arc enabled Kubernetes cluster instead of an Azure Region.
-To provide Azure with the ability to create resources on our cluster, we'll need to create a Custom Location (which is just another resource type) in Azure.
+For an Event Grid on Kubernetes resource, our location will not be an Azure Region.
+Instead, when we create Event Grid topics/subscriptions, we'll want to create them on our Azure Arc enabled Kubernetes cluster instead of an Azure Region.
+We'll need to create a Custom Location (which is just another resource type) in Azure to provide Azure the ability to create resources on our cluster.
 This will effectively allow Azure to "route" the creation request to the appropriate location (i.e. a namespace on our cluster).

-> **Tip:** I did wonder how we would approach this in a production situation, i.e. would we share the same Custom Location across different extensions.
+> **Tip:** Before I began writing the series, I wondered how we would approach this in a production situation, i.e. would we share the same Custom Location across different extensions.
 >
-> It looks as though a namespace-scoped cluster extensions cannot be added to a custom location associated with a different namespace.
-This restriction does not apply to cluster-scoped extensions (Taken directly from the Azure Portal).
+> It appears as though namespace-scoped cluster extensions cannot be added to a custom location that is associated with a different namespace.
+The Azure portal notes that this restriction does not apply to cluster-scoped extensions.
 To me, this makes sense.
-This starts aligning us to the principal of least privilege and separation of concerns (i.e. logical separation within a Kubernetes cluster, and then assigning access on a namespace basis, as we are commonly used to in a multi-tenant Kubernetes environment.).
-Therefore, we may want to have separate namespaces for our separate extensions.
+This starts aligning us to the principal of least privilege and separation of concerns (i.e. logical separation within a Kubernetes cluster, and providing on a namespace basis.
+This is a concept we're familiar with in a multi-tenant Kubernetes environment).
+Therefore, we may want to consider separate namespaces for separate extensions.

 Right then - Let's go ahead and create a custom location.